dssg/hitchhikers-guide/tech-tutorials/commandlinetools/README.md

 `man curl`

-Looks like if we want to write this to a file, we've got to pass the `-O` parameter.
+Looks like if we want to write this to a file, we've got to pass the `-O` argument.

 `curl -O ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/2016.csv.gz`

+Let's check to see if it worked.

 `ls -la`

+Great.
+Now we need to know the file format so we know what tool to use to unpack it.

 `file 2016.csv.gz`

+Looks like it's a gzip so we'll have to use `gunzip`.

 `gunzip 2016.csv.gz`

+`ls -la`

+Now we've got a .csv file we can start playing with.

 ### Viewing Data from the Command Line